Night Sweats in Children: Causes and Treatment Options

 Additionally, night sweats in children can contribute to poor sleep, which also has associated health consequences.
 Children who struggle to stay asleep or who wake up exhausted may be at risk for impaired growth or development, as well as issues with concentration, focus, and mood.

-See also how long does menopause last
+See also menopause age

 Conclusion